onnx/turnkeyml/README.md

 We are on a mission to make it easy to use the most important tools in the ONNX ecosystem.
 TurnkeyML accomplishes this by providing a no-code CLI, `turnkey`, as well as a low-code API, that provide seamless integration of these tools.

+We also provide [`turnkey-llm`](https://github.com/onnx/turnkeyml/tree/main/src/turnkeyml/llm), which has LLM-specific tools for prompting, accuracy measurement, and serving on a variety of runtimes (Huggingface, onnxruntime-genai) and hardware (CPU, GPU, and NPU).

 ## Getting Started

+### Quick Start

 The easiest way to get started is:
 1. `pip install turnkeyml`